cflipse/devcaffeine/_drafts/building-a-new-rails-app-with-rom-rails.markdown

 quite literally nothing in the database.
 Rather than creating a pointless table, the [next]() entry will walk through adding authentication to the application.

+[^1]: I _definatly_ need to fix this in the rom-rails code; it should be part of the normal installation, or even pushed into the "normal" generator flow.